Nar Phu Valley Trekking-18 Days

 • Sim cards are provided by our company for travelers, so there won’t be any networking issues.

-Trip Introduction: Nar Phu Valley Trekking 2024/2025
+Trip Introduction: Nar Phu Valley Trekking with Thorong La Pass 2025/2026

-Nar Phu Valley Trekking explores the wilderness of ancient valleys of the Trans-Himalayan region of Nepal besides crossing over a couple of challenging passes of Kang La Pass and Thorang La Pass.
+Nar Phu Valley Trekkingwith Thorong La Pass explores the wilderness of ancient valleys of the Trans-Himalayan region of Nepal besides crossing over a couple of challenging passes of Kang La Pass and Thorang La Pass.
 Traversing in the restricted trekking region, also known as The Last Forbidden Kingdom of Nepal, we shall experience the aura of ancient Tibetan culture and tradition, raw Himalayan lifestyle, culture and tradition, ancient Buddhist monasteries, and incredibly beautiful scenic Himalayas; you shall feel as if time has come to standstill at this magical place.

 Be a part of Nar Phu Valley Trekking and saunter along the diverse landscapes, unique rock formations, narrow canyons and gorges, serene forest and high altitude villages, besides the biodiversity (the areas of Nar Phu is known to have one of the highest concentration of snow leopards per square kilometer in the world) and warm hospitality of the locals.
 You will leave this valley with a heavy heart for sure.